 Throwing up is no fun, for kids and parents alike.
 It can also be alarming.
-A CHOC pediatrician explains what causes children to vomit and when to be concerned enough to call the doctor.
+A pediatrician in CHOC’s primary care network explains what causes children to vomit and when to be concerned enough to call the doctor.

 The most common cause of throwing up is a stomach virus, otherwise known as the stomach flu or acute gastroenteritis, according to Dr. Reshmi Basu.
 It is often accompanied by diarrhea.
 Vomiting could also be caused by reflux in babies, a toddler’s aversion to certain smells or foods, motion sickness, food allergies, food poisoning, urinary tract infection, appendicitis or other less common conditions.